ALLvanza’s Mentorship Program

-• Empower, mentor, prepare and advance Latinos in the STEM fields
+- Empower, mentor, prepare and advance youth in the STEM fields

-• Encourage Latinos, of all ages, to pursue STEM education, certifications and other training to be successful in STEM fields
+- Encourage youth to pursue STEM education, certifications and other training to be successful in STEM fields

-• Partner with key stakeholders to ensure Latinos and other underserved groups get the information, education, and tools necessary to prepare them to enter the innovation, technology and telecommunications fields
+- Partner with key stakeholders to ensure youth get the information, education, and tools necessary for entry into innovation-focused industries

 ALLvanza’s Fireside Chat Initiative

-The rapid pace of developments in the innovation, media, technology and telecommunications industries requires smart and effective policies to ensure that innovation serves all communities.
-And therefore, it is critical that policy leaders—working closely with all stakeholders—move quickly and strategically to ensure that innovation serves all communities and protects our rights and our wellbeing.
+The rapid pace of development in innovation-focused industries requires smart and effective policies to ensure that innovation serves all communities.
+It is critical that policy leaders—working closely with all stakeholders—move quickly and strategically to ensure that innovation protects our rights and our well-being.

-As part of its work to encourage the development of policies that protect the rights and promote the wellbeing of Latinos and other underserved communities, ALLvanza’s Fireside Chat initiative convenes federal and local policy makers for in-depth conversations focused on issues of equity and inclusion.
-The goal of the initiative is to create an exchange of ideas and identify strategies that lead to better policies and a more robust and diverse innovation ecosystem.
-And that will lead to real changes that will make a profound difference in the lives of all people living in the United States.
+As part of its work to encourage the development of smart policies that help all Americans thrive, ALLvanza’s Fireside Chat initiative convenes policy leaders for in-depth conversations focused on key issues.
+The goal of the initiative is to create an exchange of ideas and to identify strategies that lead to a more robust and successful innovation ecosystem, which can lead to real changes that can make a profound difference in the lives of all people living in the U.S.

 Program Mentors